Centro de Arte Reina Sofía

 11 March 2004 Memorial

-In the modern northeastern corner of the Antigua Estación de Atocha, the 11 March 2004 Memorial is a moving monument to the victims of...
+In the modern northeastern corner of the Antigua Estación de Atocha, this memorial is a moving monument to the victims of the 2004...

 Antigua Estación de Atocha

 In 1992 the northwestern wing of the Antigua Estación de Atocha (old Atocha train station) was given a stunning overhaul.
 The structure...